ModelOriented/shapviz/cran-comments.md

 # Re-resubmission

+Examples that take 0.09 seconds on my Windows laptop take 6 seconds on Linux.
+I don't know how to fix this, so I am resorting to dontruns around all examples involving XGBoost.

+# Re-resubmission

 Examples still taking too long on Linux.
 No idea how to fix this except using dontruns...

 # Resubmission